3. Information and advice

 Local authorities must identify people who might benefit from independent financial advice or information and help them to access it.
 This must include financial information and advice about understanding care charges and ways to pay so that people can make informed financial decisions.

 Local authority staff should direct people to the financial information and advice they need.
-Before providing this advice directly to a person they should establish whether the person has decision-making capacity, or if a deputy of the Court of Protection or a person with Enduring power of attorney or Lasting power of attorney is acting on behalf of the individual.
+Before providing this advice directly to a person they should establish whether the person has decision-making capacity, or if a deputy of the Court of Protection or a person with Enduring Power of Attorney or Lasting Power of Attorney is acting on behalf of the individual.
+For more information see our pages on Lasting power of attorney and Becoming a deputy for a person with dementia.